paterit/django-microservice-template/README.md

         yourservice

 Due to docker-machine limits on naming machines don't use "_" (underscore) sign when naming your project.
-Mainly due to resource hungry ELK stack you should have at least 4GB of RAM on your dev machine.
+Mainly due to resource-hungry ELK stack you should have at least 4GB of RAM on your dev machine.

-### Building and running localy without CI/CD machinery (to use local CI/CD - jump to next section)
+### Building and running locally without CI/CD machinery (to use local CI/CD - jump to next section)
 In order to have ElasticSearch (part of ELK stack) working on your machine you have to run:

     sudo sysctl -w vm.max_map_count=262144

-Now you can download all needed docker images and build your conteiners just by typing make in yourservice directory:
+Now you can download all needed docker images and build your containers just by typing make in yourservice directory:

     cd yourservice
     make

-To check if it runs propely verify if new containters are runing by typing:
+To check if it runs properly verify if new containers are running by typing:

     docker ps

-You should see among running containters some with names like :
+You should see among running containers some with names like :

     yourservice-db - PostgeSQL
     yourservice-web - Django application with Gunicorn